MKosh/EAL/README.md

-# EAL
+# EAL - Exploratory Analysis Library

-Exploratory Analysis Library
+This is a library for interfacing with the CERN ROOT data analysis framework.
+It's partly a learning project, and partly a serious attempt to improve a codebase I used in my master's research.